CreativeAcer/spnamevalidator/README.md

 ```

 #### Using checkName function!
-perform a check on a name / entry
+DEFAULT - perform a check on a name / entry
-DEFAULT

 ```bash
     this.spNameValidator.checkName(string, ValidationType["File - Folder"]);
     or